PeterAjaaa/stalker/README.md

 - Multiple stalker instances support.
 - Removal of *expensive* operation where possible.
 - Better file format to store action and paths for the stalker instance.
 - Action removal from actionlist.
+[WORK IN PROGRESES]